linyows/octopass/README.md

 Description
 -----------

-This is linux user management tool by the organization/team on github, and authentication.
+This is linux user management tool with the organization/team on github, and authentication.
 Depending on github for user management, there are certain risks, but features easy handling and ease of operation.